5 Simple Ways to Ask Better Questions in Your Children’s Ministry

 A real-life question gets kids to connect to people in the Bible based on their personal life experiences.
 Kids may not know why Moses didn’t want to lead the Israelites, but they can probably think of a time they had to do something they didn’t want to do.
 And then they can respond to questions about motivation and reaction—because they know their motivation.

-Example: Real-life questions often don’t end with question marks.
+Example: Real-life questions often look like a statement.
 An example might be, “Tell about a time you made a tough choice.”
 The challenge with real-life questions is to keep them broad enough to include all kids.
 A question such as, “Tell about a time your dad played a game with you” could leave out kids without a father figure to relate to.
 Avoid getting so specific that it’s too difficult for kids to think about an example.
 Like this one: “Tell about a time you had to make a tough choice and three people told you three different things to do and you asked an adult which choice to listen to and followed that adult’s advice.”
 Chances are if a real-life question gets that long, it’s too specific.

 All people love to tell about themselves.
 These questions yield rich discussion, and even preschoolers can have a long conversation about their experiences.
 Plus, these questions connect the Bible to kids’ lives today.
 They help them see that the people in the Bible were real people, just like them.

-A recall question is one which simply asks kids to regurgitate a fact they just learned.
-They’re the kind of questions you’d find in a trivia game.
+A recall question is one that simply asks kids to regurgitate a fact they just learned.
+They’re kind of like a trivia game.
 There’s no deep thinking involved, simply basic recall of information.

 Example: This is another type of question it’s easy to get too comfortable with.
-Questions such as, “Who were Jesus’ disciples?” or “What did God create on the third day of creation?” are some commonly asked recall questions.
+Examples include, “Who were Jesus’ disciples?” or “What did God create on the third day of creation?”

 If kids don’t know the answer, they look and feel dumb in front of their friends.
 And kids don’t want to look dumb, so those who aren’t as Bible-savvy avoid answering these questions.
 You’ll end up with the same two or three Bible-scholar kids answering every time.